silentorb/marloth-story/books/fairytale/part1.md

 consider a new direction."

 "But that can't be the answer!
 Whoever is perpetrating these crimes must be stopped!
-Do the authorities have any clue as to who is behind it?"
+Do the authorities have any clue who is behind it?"

 "No. I do not think there is much they can do."